angell9338/github-tutorial/README.md

      - ``ssh-keygen -t rsa -b 4096 -C "you@example.com"`` then slowly press ENTER repeatedly until you see something similiar to this:

-      -The key's randomart image is:
+      The key's randomart image is:
         +--[ RSA 4096]----+
         |       .o o..    |
         |       o +Eo     |